Selfbyt/.github/profile/README.md

 Welcome to the official repository of Selfbyt, where we strive to personalize learning, advance research on artificial intelligence, and build a virtual human brain and contribute to AI safety.

 # About Selfbyt
-Selfbyt is an organization dedicated to revolutionizing the way we learn and pushing the boundaries of artificial intelligence research.
-Our mission is to create a virtual human brain that can emulate human intelligence and provide personalized learning experiences.
+Selfbyt is an organization dedicated to revolutionizing the way we learn and pushing the boundaries of artificial intelligence research and human computer interaction.
+Our mission is to create a software and AI models that can emulate human intelligence, providing personalized learning experiences and shaping the way people interact with software and hardware products.

 Repository Contents
 This repository contains the following: